 - There are a couple of H&R Block Associates’ family members that I want to nominate.
 How can I do this?

 - If they meet the eligibility requirements, send them our way!
 Fill out the nomination form to share the page with people that you think deserve the CAPS scholarship.

 PLEASE NOTE: A student does not need to be nominated to apply.

 - For this scholarship, you’ll have to answer the following essay questions:

 The Budget Worksheet is aimed to help you identify your college expenses and better prepare you for tackling these financial responsibilities.
-How you will apply the lessons learned from this exercise to your actual college expenses and why you view higher education as a wise investment for your future (suggested length 400 words).
+How will you apply the lessons learned from this exercise to your actual college expenses and why you view higher education as a wise investment for your future (suggested length 400 words).

-Understanding financial literary at a young age teaches important lessons in leadership and responsibility.
+Understanding financial literacy at a young age teaches important lessons in leadership and responsibility.
 How have you embodied these qualities in your community?
 (Your community could include: your volunteer experiences, any leadership roles at your school or youth groups, and/or any other projects or efforts you think we should really know about!).
 Suggested length of 300-500 words.